Guide

 Pricing

-- Free: Full Technical Audit, all issues surfaced, AI action plan, PDF export, plus API, CLI, and MCP access
+- Free: Full Technical Audit, all issues surfaced, AI action plan, PDF export, and weekly Google AI Overview monitoring

 - Launch ($49/mo): Daily AI search monitoring across all 5 AI engines, 4,000 monitoring tokens/mo, 3 brands